 Souvenirs and things to buy on Schiermonnikoog

-One of the best shops to visit on Schiermonnikoog for local products and souvenirs is De Koffiekajuit.
-This shop sells great local products that are either from the island or region.
+One of the best shops to visit on Schiermonnikoog for local products and souvenirs is the local tourism office: VVV.
+Not only do they have great tips for when you’re exploring this Frisian island, but their shop also sells great local products that are either from the island or region.
 Which means you won’t find much of these local products anywhere else in The Netherlands.
-Buy the wines from Schiermonnikoog, cookies, local bitters and plenty of more.

 Another cute, little place is`t Peperhùsjen.
 This small candy store sells typical, and very tasty, old-fashioned Dutch candies which makes it very difficult to choose.
 And while the prices are a bit high at this shop, it’s completely worth it and it gives you a perfect Dutch and local souvenir.
 Keep in mind that you cannot pay by card, only by cash.
-The opening times are the following: Monday – Friday 14:00 – 16:30 and Saturday 11:00 – 12:30 & 13:30 – 16:30.
+The opening times are roughly the following: Tuesday 10:00- 12:30, Wednesday 10:00- 12:30, Saturday 11:00- 16:15.

 November walking month (wandelmaand)